 |CenterPoints: Jeff Bednarski, MD, PhD talks about his research in leukemia within the McDonnell Pediatric Cancer Center.

-Gaining an understanding of the genetics and biology childhood cancers and developing more targeted and less toxic treatments have been the goals of McDonnell Pediatric Cancer Center since its inception in 2006.
+Gaining an understanding of the genetics and biology of childhood cancers and developing more targeted and less toxic treatments have been the goals of McDonnell Pediatric Cancer Center since its inception in 2006.

 Many of our studies are focused on leukemia and cancers of the brain and nervous system. brain and nervous system.
 Together, these make up 56 percent of all childhood cancers.